zooxo/desk42/README.md

 imaginary part (or angle) of a number is located in the Y register of the stack while the real part (or absolute value) is located in the X register.

-In addition STAX provides an useful "Key Recorder" which "plays" recorded key presses.
-Record key presses with PRGM (Shift + R/S) and stop recording with PRGM or R/S. Execute the recorded key presses (up to 50) with R/S.
+STAX provides an useful "Key Recorder" which "plays" recorded key presses.
+Record key presses with PRGM (Shift + R/S) and stop recording with PRGM or R/S.
+Execute the recorded key presses (up to 50) with R/S.
+Additionally finding the root (SOLVER), calculating an integral (INTEGRAL) or printing a graph (PRINT) is supported (if the recorded keys represent a function).

 STAX status line indicators
   M              Value (except 0) stored